What Are Your Cravings Trying to Tell You?

 Does everything just taste better with a squeeze of lemon juice?
 Craving sour foods may indicate an imbalance in the Liver and Gallbladder, organs associated with the Wood element in TCM.
 These organs are linked to the emotions of anger and resentment, and such cravings can be the body's signal of underlying emotional or physiological stress or a need for organ detoxification.

 In TCM, the liver is responsible for the smooth flow of vital qi energy and blood throughout the body.
-When Liver qi becomes stagnant—often due to suppressed emotions like frustration or prolonged stress—it can lead to both emotional disturbances and physical symptoms.
-There may also be a need for liver detoxification on a more physical level, if the body has consumed excessive amounts of alcohol, drugs (including prescriptions), and heavy or processed foods.
+When Liver qi becomes stagnant — often due to suppressed emotions like anger, or prolonged stress — it can lead to both emotional disturbances and physical symptoms.
+There may also be a need for liver detoxification on a more physical level, if you've consumed excessive amounts of alcohol, drugs (including prescriptions), and heavy or processed foods.

 Sour foods like lemons, limes, grapefruit, and apple cider vinegar are particularly beneficial for supporting liver health.
 These foods are believed to stimulate bile production and may improve liver enzymes.